-Mr. Gillespie, age 64, has since 1963 been a partner in Cravath, Swaine & Moore, which is one of several law firms retained by the Company in 1993 and 1994 and which it proposes to retain in 1995.
+Mr. Gillespie, age 65, has since 1963 been a partner in Cravath, Swaine & Moore, which is one of several law firms retained by the Company in 1994 and 1995 and which it proposes to retain in 1996.
 He has been a Director of the Company since 1974 and serves as Chairman of the Finance Committee of the Board.
-Mr. Gillespie is also a director of The Fund American Enterprises Holdings, Inc., and the National Multiple Sclerosis Society, a director and President of the Madison Square Boys & Girls Club, a director and President of the Pinkerton Foundation.
+Mr. Gillespie is also a director of The Fund

+American Enterprises Holdings, Inc., and the National Multiple Sclerosis Society, a director and Chairman of the Madison Square Boys & Girls Club, a director and Secretary-Treasurer of the John M. Olin Foundation, Inc., a director and President of the Pinkerton Foundation.
 Mr. Gillespie also serves on the boards of a number of other foundations, educational institutions, and charitable organizations.